Kerria japonica

 Kerria japonica, commonly known as Japanese kerria or Japanese rose, is a deciduous, yellow-flowering shrub in the rose family (Rosaceae), native to China and Japan.
 It is the only species in the genus Kerria.
 In the wild, it grows in thickets on mountain slopes.
 Japanese kerria has been used for medicine and is also planted in gardens.
 A double-flowered cultivar, K. japonica 'Pleniflora', is commonly called bachelor's buttons.
 When cultivated in the Central-Southern U.S., the plant is usually called Yellow Rose of Texas.
-Although genus Kerria is in the rose family, it is not a true rose.
+Although the genus Kerria is in the rose family, it is not a true rose.

 Name

 The genus name Kerria is also a common name for the species (Kerria).
 It is named after Scottish gardener William Kerr, who introduced the Japanese kerria cultivar 'Pleniflora'.

 In addition to the common names mentioned above, it is also known as Japanese marigold bush or miracle marigold bush in northern New England, although K. japonica is not closely related to the true marigolds (Calendula spp.), which are asterids.

 It is sometimes known by its Japanese name yamabuki (山吹/ヤマブキ) lit. "mountain butterbur" or "mountain breeze"); its Chinese name is dìtáng (huā) (棣棠[花]).